Al Qaeda deputy leader killed in U.S. bombing in Yemen

 “While I‘m sure he had to be looking over his shoulder already, he will now have to live in even more fear.
 Because we will find him and we will kill him.
 Or capture him,” said spokesman Colonel Steve Warren.

-Wuhayshi, according to Gregory Johnson, author of a book on Yemen, was born in southern Yemen and traveled to Afghanistan for the first time in 1998 to join al Qaeda.
+Wuhayshi, according to Gregory Johnsen, author of a book on al Qaeda in Yemen, was born in southern Yemen and traveled to Afghanistan for the first time in 1998 to join al Qaeda.
 He met bin Laden there and acted as his aide-de-camp until 2001, when the group was scattered after the U.S.-led invasion of Afghanistan.
 He became head of AQAP in 2009.

 In 2013, U.S. sources said an intercepted communication between Wuhayshi and Zawahiri - believed based in Pakistan - was part of a broader pool of intelligence that led to an alert closing several U.S. embassies in the Middle East and Africa.